Azazel (Supernatural): Plot

 The brothers exorcise Meg in the season finale "Devil's Trap", and her host discloses John's location.
 Sam and Dean rescue him and kill Tom.
 After being taken to a secluded location, however, John is revealed to be possessed.
 An angry Azazel (Jeffrey Dean Morgan) chastises them for killing Meg and Tom—he deems them his "children"—and begins to torture the brothers.
 John temporarily retakes control, giving Sam the opportunity to grab the Colt.
 Unable to kill his father, Sam shoots John in the leg, and the demon flees from his host.
 As the Winchesters make their escape, a demonically-possessed truck driver crashes into their car.
 Dean is left dying in a coma, forcing John to sell his soul and the Colt to Azazel (Fredric Lehne) to save him.
 Azazel demonically possesses Tessa, a reaper (Lindsey McKeon) to save Dean from death and fulfill his part of the deal.

 Azazel's last appearance chronologically is in the second season finale "All Hell Breaks Loose", where he kidnaps Sam and the other young adults that he had infected.
 He visits Sam in a dream, and reveals that his "special children" must fight to the death to determine who will lead his army.
 Although Sam is the demon's favorite, the super-strong Jake Talley becomes the winner.
 As Dean sells his soul to another demon in exchange for Sam's resurrection, Azazel gives Jake the Colt and coerces him to travel to a cemetery in the middle of a giant devil's trap.
 Though Sam and Dean, along with other hunters, attempt to stop him, Jake uses the Colt as a key to unlock a mausoleum there.
 This action briefly opens a gateway to Hell, releasing Lilith and hundreds of other demons.
 With the devil's trap around the cemetery now broken, Azazel confronts the Winchesters and easily overpowers them.
 However, John's soul escapes through the Gate, and distracts Azazel long enough for Dean to shoot him dead with the Colt.

 Sam later learns that Azazel did not personally kill his girlfriend Jess but had a demon possessing his friend Brady do it to drive Sam back into hunting.
 Brady is revealed to be just one of the many people throughout Sam's life that have been possessed by demons sent by Azazel to keep an eye on him, "Azazel's gang" as Lucifer refers to them.

-In the sixth season premiere, "Exile on Main St.," Azazel reappears as part of Dean's hallucinations under djinn poisoning, embodying Dean's fear that his old life will catch up with him and destroy the regular life Dean is building with Maggie Lomax.
+In the sixth season premiere, "Exile on Main St.," Azazel reappears as part of Dean's hallucinations under djinn poisoning, embodying Dean's fear that his old life will catch up with him and destroy the regular life Dean is building with Lisa Braeden.

-In The Winchesters, Dean gives an alternate universe version of his parents the Colt and warns them to use it in case they ever encounter Azazel.
+In The Winchesters, Dean gives an alternate universe version of his parents the Colt and warns them to use it in case they ever encounter Azazel, knowing from his own universe that Azazel is due to force Mary into a deal the next year.